 Liam Hoofe reviews the first season of Disenchantment…

-Matt Groening’s latest TV series, Disenchantment, arrived on Netflix this past Friday, and needless to say, expectations were high.
+The Simpsons creator Matt Groening’s latest TV series, Disenchantment, arrived on Netflix back in August of 2018, and needless to say, expectations were high.

 The last new show Groening gave us was Futurama, which first aired back in 1999, meaning fans have been waiting quite some time for this.
 Whereas Futurama dealt with the future, and The Simpsons is set in the present, Disenchantment sees Groening and co-creator Josh Weinstein take a journey into a fictitious past.